 While we were dining in Lumiere's for brunch, Disney had a photo op/autograph signing with "the Princesses" in the grand lobby.
-The line was long, but kids of all ages patiently waited to be photographed with one of the five Princesses--Cinderella, Snow White, Belle, Jasmine, and another one I didn't recognize.
-Disney may not have a casino onboard, but I am sure their photo revenue helps... compensate for that lost revenue.
+The line was long, but kids of all ages patiently waited to be photographed with one of the five Princesses--Cinderella, Snow White, Belle, Jasmine, and another one we didn't recognize.
+Disney may not have a casino onboard, but we are sure their photo revenue helps compensate for that lost revenue.

 That evening, we said goodbye to our excellent wait staff and those in the Sessions lounge.
 The next morning, we were among the first off the ship in Barcelona since our flight was at 10 am.
 Disembarkation was as smooth as boarding the ship had been.
 Disney properly recognizes the importance of a positive last memory of the ship.
 We breezed out of the terminal and were quickly in a taxi for the ride to the airport and our flight home.
 Goodbye, Europe!

 We had a truly delightful cruise on the Disney Magic, filled with fun, exciting times and quiet times on the ship and with excellent, diverse ports of call.
 This western Mediterranean itinerary is perfect for those traveling to Europe for the first or the tenth time because it features a good mixture of very popular ports and others not often visited by the major cruise lines.